Sister Lakes community welcomes new kayak business - Leader Publications

 “After looking into it, we landed on kayaking, something we both had done before,” McKenzie said.
 “When the pandemic happened and people were spending more time outside, we decided that it was now or never.”

-SIster Lakes Kayak has both a website, sisterlakeskayak.com, and Facebook page customers can access to rent out kayaks, with rates starting at $20 per hour for up to three hours.
+Sister Lakes Kayak has both a website, sisterlakeskayak.com, and Facebook page customers can access to rent out kayaks, with rates starting at $20 per hour for up to three hours.
 The couple will then deliver the kayaks to the customer’s desired location on the day of the rental, whether it be a local lake house, rental or boat launch.

 The Collinses do not yet have a physical storefront but their mobility and location flexibility has been a boon for business.